-The Kuwait Foundation Visiting Scholars Program at Harvard Kennedy School (HKS) hosts a scholar each semester to engage with students and faculty at Harvard.
-The visiting scholar is based out of the Kennedy School’s Middle East Initiative, within the Belfer Center for Science and International Affairs.
-Visiting Scholars are expected to participate in the Middle East Initiative activities; engaging in informal interchange with students and faculty; and engage in one of the following activities: conducting a research project with a Harvard Kennedy School faculty member; or leading a not-for credit eight week study group on a topic relevant to policy and development in the Middle East and North Africa.
+The visiting scholar will be based out of the Kennedy School’s Middle East Initiative, within the Belfer Center for Science and International Affairs.
+Visiting scholars will be expected to participate in the Middle East Initiative activities; engaging in informal interchange with students and faculty; and engage in one of the following activities: conducting a research project with a Harvard Kennedy School faculty member; or leading a not-for credit eight week study group on a topic relevant to policy and development in the Middle East and North Africa.
 Please see the Spring 2013 study group outlines at the Kennedy School's Institute of Politics for a sense of what an HKS study group entails.
-In some cases visiting scholars are asked to teach a course on campus.
+In some cases visiting scholars may be asked to teach a course on campus.
 The visiting scholar’s work should highlight issues of significance to Kuwait, other Arab countries, and the United States.